Most major depressions do not occur during the Holidays, they happen in summer. Here are ten other little known facts about depression.

 6. Alcohol is a depressant.
 So are marijuana and a host of other recreational or street drugs.
 Self-medication is not going to get you better and will surely make you worse over time.
 Remember that all medications, including anti-depressants, have side effects.

 7. People don't choose to be depressed, but they do make a choice about how to deal with it.
 You can choose to do nothing, but denying that you have a problem will only make you feel worse.
+Choose to just make one step, just one and if it feels okay, try it again.
+That's how many people get through it.

 8. The origin of depression can be situational and/or bio-chemical.
 If you are experiencing mild to moderate situational depression (resulting from the loss of a job, for example), counseling will help you.
 Most bio-chemical depressions that are moderate to severe are best treated with a combination of medicine and psychotherapy.